CaveNightingale/CaveNightingale.github.io/src/routes/note/network-flow/+page.md

 For multiple sources and sinks, we can add a new source $s'$, called supersource, and sink $t'$, called supersink, connecting $s'$ to all sources and all sinks to $t'$.

-## Agumenting Path and Max-Flow Min-Cut Theorem
+## Argumenting Path and Max-Flow Min-Cut Theorem

 <State variant="definition" name="Properly Oriented Edge">